 This is a very important part of the lead generation process.
-The right person, at the right type of company, at the right time are the three main elements to consider.
+The right person, the right type of company, at the right time are the three main elements to consider.
 At the very least a good lead must be the right person at the right company.
-Good qualification of opportunities comes from doing research, asking questions, unpacking business problems and being consultative in your approach.
+Good qualification OF opportunities comes from doing research, asking questions, unpacking business problems, and being consultative in your approach.

 If you are able to identify the right person, communicate your offering and demonstrate value there will be a time when that prospect will consider buying your services.
 The “when” in the buying cycle cannot be controlled so if it’s not the right time, find out when is and make sure you stay top of mind until it is the right time.
 The “keep in touch process” must be a series of valuable interactions until it is the right time.
 Don’t dismiss a prospect because it’s a no at that time.

 A no at the time does not mean a no forever.

 Sell a solution to a business problem, not your services

 Never lead an introduction by giving an overview of your services.
 Sell a solution to a business problem.
 If you just sell a service, “we’re a data-driven, creative, digital agency who….” you will become one of another fifty-six agencies that day vying for their attention.
 Learn how to craft a message, create a point of difference and communicate that succinctly.